 After you have Docker installed run the following command to spin up the Mina Sandbox.

 docker run \

 --publish 3085:3085 \

 -e MINA_PRIVKEY_PASS='' \

-This command will start a daemon inside the docker container and expose the GraphQL port (3085), which is used for communication with the client, to your computer.
-This daemon will automatically be running in the background with a block producer and snark worker.
+This command starts a daemon inside the docker container and exposes the GraphQL port (3085) to your computer.
+This port is used for communication with the client.
+This daemon automatical runs in the background with a block producer and SNARK worker.

 You can view logs by executing.

 docker logs --follow mina